martindevans/martindevans.me/_posts/2012-11-08-Packet-Encoding(3).md

 ## Don't Throw That Away!

-[Last time](/2012/11/08/Packet-Encoding(2\)/) I talked about the variable length encoding Heist uses for integers which are likely to be near zero.
+<a href="/2012/11/08/Packet-Encoding(2)/">Last time</a> I talked about the variable length encoding Heist uses for integers which are likely to be near zero.
 There were a few other lossless operations I listed which I should explain before moving on:

  - WriteVariableUint64
  - WriteRotationQuaternion64